vuestorefront/storefront-api/docs/guide/integration/format-category.md

     "parent_id": 21,
 ```

-If this is a child category please set the parent category id in here.
+If this is a child category, please set the parent category id in here.
 This field is being used for building up the Breadcrumbs.

 ```json
     "path": "1/2/29",
 ```

 This is string, list of IDs of the parent categories.
-Used to build the breadcrumbs more easily.
+It's used to build the breadcrumbs more easily.

 ```json
     "name": "Hoodies & Sweatshirts",